jjziets/DCMontoring/README.md

 ```

-if successful the output should show that node exporter is running as a service
+if successful, the output should show that node exporter is running as a service

 # Server install
-If you have docker running you can skip this step.
+If you have docker running, you can skip this step.
 ```
 sudo apt-get update
 sudo apt-get upgrade -y